 Hooray!
 The sun shines and our thoughts turn to #salad.
 Keep it interesting with this chicken, broccoli and sugar snap superfood salad bowl.

-It made me chuckle but I knew what he meant.
 If the word ‘salad’ still conjures up images of a whole limp round lettuce leaf laying beside regimented slices of tomato and cucumber, possibly topped with a greyish boiled egg, it’s no wonder people would rather have cake.

 To me, salads are a glorious cacophony of fresh flavours and colours, zipped up by whatever store cupboard extras I can lay my hands on.